fernandoapeguero/memorygame/README.md

 ## How to get started

- To get started download of clone the repo extract the zip file and open index.html.
+ To get started download zip file or clone the repo extract the zip file and open index.html.

 ## Instructions